Skardyy/Config-Files/README.md

 ### Remakrs
 * use :PackerSync for installing all the plugins
 * make sure to install the dependencies for the lsp
+* make sure to put files inside folders, so the lsp wont load all the servers